 Wyaralong Dam is located north-west of Beaudesert on the Teviot Brook, nestled at the base of Mt Joyce.

 Just 25 days after construction finished the region received extremely heavy rain and Wyaralong Dam began to fill.
-An un-gated dam, Wyaralong soon began to overtop with more than 17,300 megalitres of water safely flowing over the spillway in to Logan River in the first 24 hours.
+An un-gated dam, Wyaralong soon began to spill with more than 17,300 megalitres of water safely flowing over the spillway in to Logan River in the first 24 hours.

 If you would like to be notified when Wyaralong Dam begins to spill, please sign up to our free dam release notification service.

 Lake Wyaralong and the surrounding areas provide a great variety of recreation facilities to the local community and visitors to the region.

 The lake is popular for paddle craft, fishing and campers.
 A boating permits is not required at Lake Wyaralong, however you must obtain a SIPS permit to fish.

 More than 40 kilometres of multi-use trails are available for walkers, horse riders and mountain bike riders.

 Wyaralong’s mountain bike network provides trails for cross country, all mountain, downhill and four cross riders.
 The network has around 25 kilometres of International Mountain Bike Association standard single track, ranging from basic Green Trails through to Double-Black Diamond Trails, which are used by recreational riders, as well competitive events.

-Multi-use trails from the Western Trailhead, along the shoreline and up onto the Mt Joyce ridgeline provide access for horse-riders.
-The Lilybrook Recreation Area (Western Trailhead) will also connect to the planned Boonah to Ipswich Trail, giving riders even more opportunities for riding in the future.
-Please note: There are very limited watering facilities available at the site.
-Trail users should come prepared with a water supply for horses and must not water horses from the Wyaralong Dam.
+Multi-use trails from the Western Trail Access, along the shoreline and up onto the Mt Joyce ridgeline provide access for horse-riders.
+The Lilybrook Recreation Area (Western Trail Access) will also connect to the planned Boonah to Ipswich Trail, giving riders even more opportunities for riding in the future.
+Note: There are very limited watering facilities available at the site.
+Trail users should come prepared with a water supply for horses and must not water horses from Wyaralong Dam.